Atlas Mara to re-list after $300 million fundraising

 Diamond teamed up with Africa-based entrepreneur Ashish Thakkar last year to set up Atlas Mara, a vehicle through which they planned to buy up assets to help build it into a powerful force in African banking.

-Atlas Mara last week said it had raised $300 million from a private share placement to fund the acquisitions, on top of the $325 million from its initial public offering (IPO) in December.
+Atlas Mara last week said it had raised $300 million (181 million pounds) from a private share placement to fund the acquisitions, on top of the $325 million from its initial public offering (IPO) in December.

 It agreed to buy BancABC in March to give it a platform in several countries including Botswana, Mozambique and Tanzania.